barcek/progpgQ/README.md

 ## utils/

+The 'utils' directory contains two files: 'index.js' and 'format.js'.

+### index.js

+The 'index.js' file destructures the sole utility function from 'format.js' and exports it.

+### format.js

-The 'utils' directory contains a single 'index.js' file for the sole utility function currently used in both 'table.js' and 'crud.js'.
+The 'format.js' file defines and exports a single utility function, `commaSpaceJoin`, currently used in both 'table.js' and 'crud.js'.

 ## test/